oprypin/crsfml/docs/tutorials/graphics/shape.md

 ### Regular polygons

-There's no dedicated class for regular polygons, in fact you can represent a regular polygon with any number of sides using the [CircleShape]({{book.api}}/CircleShape.html) class: Since circles are approximated by polygons with many sides, you just have to play with the number of sides to get the desired polygons.
-A [CircleShape]({{book.api}}/CircleShape.html) with 3 points is a triangle, with 4 points it's a square, etc.
+There's no dedicated class for regular polygons, in fact you can represent a regular polygon with any number of sides using the [SF::CircleShape][] class: Since circles are approximated by polygons with many sides, you just have to play with the number of sides to get the desired polygons.
+A [SF::CircleShape][] with 3 points is a triangle, with 4 points it's a square, etc.

 ```crystal
 # define a triangle